Reverse mentoring in companies: “The world upside down”?

 Reverse mentoring should never be seen as a corporate directive but as a program that everyone should take ownership of.
 To each his own reverse mentoring experience “.

-For example, the issue of mentor selection varies from company to company.
-While in an ESN, it is quite possible to imagine a matching application between a mentor and a mentee developed internally, other more industrial companies will need to frame the program by using competency evaluation grids mentors to ensure better casting.
+While in an ESN, it’s perfectly possible to imagine a matching application between a mentor and a mentee developed in-house, other more industrial companies will need to frame the program using skills evaluation grids. mentors to ensure better casting.

 Conclusion on reverse mentoring in companies

-By enabling employees to train each other and develop new skills, reverse mentoring fosters business adaptability and resilience to rapid market changes.
-In addition, reverse mentoring can be integrated into a broader transformation project, as a key element of a skills and culture development strategy.
+In addition, the reverse mentoring can be integrated into a transformation project as a key element of a comprehensive skills development strategy and corporate culture.